discos/azdora/README.md

 ## Running in local system
 Azdora can also be used to install Nuraghe on a local system where OS is already installed without using any vagrant facility i.e. a plain old physical machine.
 You can use the provided script  **provision.sh** to run all the provisioning scripts on a running system.
+By default the script will not install jenkins and the qt4 environment, just uncomment those lines if you want a complete azdora installation.
 The script must be run as root:

 ```bash
 [root@azdora vagrant]# ls